 - Postage of certificate by Registered Post

-To achieve an ITEC Level 3 RQF Diploma in Massage, you must pass (or hold) all of the following elements:
+Your qualification will be the ITEC Level 3 Diploma in Massage and to achieve an ITEC Level 3 RQF Diploma in Massage, you must pass all of the following elements:

-- Unit 384 – Principles and Practice of Complementary Therapies
+- Principles and Practice of Complementary Therapies – Unit iUCT21

-- Unit 385 – Business Practice for Complementary Therapies.
+- Business Practice for Complementary Therapies – Unit iUCT34

 For new therapists

-If you are new to complementary therapies in addition to the anatomy and physiology and massage, you will need to complete the ITEC Business Modules course – this is an on-line course and is assessed by two written assignments.this is an on-line course and is assessed by two written assignments (Units 384/385). https://mscm.co.uk/events/itec-business-modules-home-study-course/
+If you are new to complementary therapies in addition to the anatomy and physiology and massage, you must complete the ITEC Business Modules course.
+This an on-line course and is assessed by two written assignments.this is an on-line course and is assessed by two written assignments (Units iUCT21/iUCT34). https://mscm.co.uk/events/itec-business-modules-home-study-course/

 For existing therapists

-Once qualified, you will be awarded an ITEC Level 3 RQF Diploma in Massage – a fully accredited, level 3 diploma linked to National Occupational Standards.
+Once qualified, you will attain an ITEC Level 3 RQF Diploma in Massage – a fully accredited, level 3 diploma linked to National Occupational Standards.